CavernCrawlers/CavernCrawlers.github.io/Traits.md

 ### {Beast} Speech
 Whether because of heritage, a mystical pact, or an unknown gift, your character has a great affinity with the named type of animal.
 She may speak with them, has a rough sense of when they are nearby, and gains **Advantage** on any **D20 Checks** involving them.
 This trait may be taken multiple times, applying to a different animal type each time.

+### Cat's Eyes
+You gain the [Low-Light Vision](CoreRules.md#low-light%20vision) trait if you do not already have it.
+If you do, you gain the [Darkvision](CoreRules.md#darkvision) trait.
+If you already have Darkvision, this trait does nothing for you.

 ### Child of the {Terrain}
 Pick a terrain type (such as forest, desert, ocean, mountain, etc).
 Your character can never become lost in this terrain except by magical means.
 Additionally, sometimes the spirits of the land in this terrain whisper to her and she gains **Advantage** on any **Charisma Check** to interact with such spirits.
 This trait may be taken multiple times, applying to a different terrain type each time.